FranciscoPerMan/GitMinerGroup5/README.md

 ## Setup

-Launch all 3 services using your preferred method.
+Launch all 3 services using your preferred method(in your IDE or by using `mvn spring-boot:run`)

 ### GitLabMiner